plainlystated/xencap/README.md

 A [capistrano](https://github.com/capistrano/capistrano) plugin for common xen tasks, using [xenapi](https://github.com/meineerde/xenapi.rb).

 ## XCP, XenServer
 I use [XCP](http://www.xen.org/products/cloudxen.html), so that's what this codebase has been developed against.
 It probably works with other xen management systems (XenServer, etc), but that hasn't been tested.
-If you find that it works (or doens't work) with something other than XCP, drop me a note or pull request to update the docs.
+If you find that it works (or doesn't work) with something other than XCP, drop me a note or pull request to update the docs.

-## SSL
+## Terminology
-If your xen server uses a self-signed certificate for its HTTPS site (which is the default for XCP, at least), you'll get an SSL error along the lines of "certificate verify failed".
-Unfortunately, the xenapi library doesn't provide an easy way to specify the correct SSL certificate), so the only option for now is to use `:ignore_ssl_errors => true` when calling `xencap.setup`.
-This should only be done in a trusted environment.
-Someday I hope somebody writes a better xenapi library.
+If you're not already familiar with xen terminology (VIF, PBD, SR, etc), you should familiarize yourself with it, as those terms are used in this library.
+There's a handy overview in the [XenServer docs](http://docs.vmd.citrix.com/XenServer/6.0.0/1.0/en_gb/sdk.html#object_model_overview), though the terms apply to xen in general (xen, XCP, XenServer).

 ## Example Usage
 There are a couple example tasks defined (eg `xencap:vm:list`), but to do anything meaningful you'll want to write your own.
 The following task (`xencap:vm:create:ubuntu_12_04`) uses a template (ubuntu 12.04 LTS) to create a new domain.
 It creates a VDI (virtual disk), a VBD (virtual block device, on the VDI), a VIF (Virtual Interface, on the local network), and puts it all on a new VM.
 It then starts the VM.